 2.3 “Environmental Attribute Accounting Process” means the public process BPA will conduct each Rate Case Year, after the conclusion of each routine power rate 7(i) Process, during which the allocation methodology and Attribute Pools for BPA’s Environmental Attributes for the upcoming Rate Period will be determined.

-2.4 “Environmental Attributes” means the environmental characteristics of power, however titled and arising under any federal, state, or local law or regulation, including but not limited to current or future certificates, credits, benefits, and avoided emissions attributable to the generation of energy from a resource.
+2.4 “Environmental Attributes” means the environmental and non-power characteristics of power, however defined or titled and arising under any federal, state, or local law or regulation, including but not limited to current or future certificates, credits, benefits, and avoided emissions attributable to the generation of energy from a resource.
 Environmental Attributes do not include the tax credits associated with such resource.
 One megawatt-hour of energy generation from a resource is associated with one megawatt-hour of Environmental Attributes.

 2.5 “Inventory” or “Inventories” means the Environmental Attributes, including RECs, that are attributable to the output of generation resources, by Attribute Pool(s).

-2.6 “Renewable Energy Certificates” or “Renewable Energy Credits” or “RECs” means the tradeable certificates, credits, documentation, or other evidence that demonstrates: (1) that the electricity was generated from a renewable energy generating unit and (2) proof of ownership of such generated electricity in a REC tracking system.
-Some jurisdictions may interpret a REC to include the Environmental Attributes of energy.
+2.6 “Renewable Energy Certificates” or “Renewable Energy Credits” or “RECs” means the tradeable certificates, credits, documentation, or other evidence that demonstrates: (1) that the electricity was generated from a renewable or non-emitting energy generating unit and (2) proof of ownership of the Environmental Attributes of such generated electricity in a REC tracking system.
+Some jurisdictions and regulatory programs may interpret a REC to include the emissions avoided by the generation of electricity by a renewable or non-emitting generating unit.
+For purposes of such situations, the Parties’ intent is that the RECs conveyed herein include the Environmental Attributes, however, this conveyance is not intended to impact BPA’s reporting in generation-based emission programs where REC retirement is not required.
 One megawatt-hour of energy generation from a resource registered with the tracking system under section 5 is associated with one REC.

 2.7 “Retire” or “Retirement” means an action taken to remove a REC from circulation within a REC tracking system.